tomfelker/tensorez/planning.md

     - some part of 'luckiness' should be applied to the raw image (pre drizzle, pre align (not doing that currently)
     - the 'agreement' stuff, ultimately also part of luckiness, in terms of average image (so, post-alignment, output space)
     - the final weight / sum stuff needs to be in output space

+## Bayer
+- currently, I'm mostly demosasicing manually at the start, and then ignoring it from then on
+- recently added support for Bayer in the local lucky image drizzling process (or non-drizzle)
+- but!  we're using 3x the memory we really need, as demosaicing makes up a lot of numbers that aren't actually there
+- Bayer Subchannels:
+    - my idea is, don't have a 3-channel image at the full sensor resolution (two thirds of whose data is made up),
+    - instead, have a 4-channel image at half the sensor resolution (no made up data).
+The channels would correspond to the 4 squares of the bayer pattern.
+        - Pros:
+        - Cons:
+            - need to remember the bayer pattern when finally saving the image out
+            - the channels are each misaligned - no issue when shifting, but it will make rotations and other transformations slightly incorrect
+                - could possibly fix with very fancy math
+            - we throw out some of the benefit of two green channels... if there is a 1-px sharp green edge (oriented +45 degrees), each of the two green channels won't be able to tell that it isn't a less sharp 2px edge.